vietanhdev/tf-blazepose/DATASET.md

 - The annotation contains x and y locations and a binary value indicating the visbility of joints.
 - Use `tools/lsp_data_to_json.py` to convert LSP and LSPET annotation files to json format:
+- **NOTE:** We removed 6061 images from LSPET dataset due to missing points.

 ```
 python tools/lsp_data_to_json.py --image_folder=data/lsp_dataset/images --input_file data/lsp_dataset/joints.mat --output_file data/lsp_dataset/labels.json